zakariyasattar/rh-algo-trading/README.md

 # rh-algo-trading
-Here's my take on algo trading on Robinhood!
+Here's my take on algo trading on Robinhood

 # How It Works